 - The risks of the colouring used in candles:

-- The risks of the fragrances and scents used in candles:
+- The risks of the fragrances used in candles:

 - The health risks of soot and particulate matter from candles: